ianrrees/ianrrees.github.io/_posts/2023-07-03-vsp-hacking.markdown

 other, and sets the VDD pin to be either driven by +5V (presumably the USB positive rail), or powered by the target.
 Since the 78K0R in the VSP runs on 3.3V, we use 'T'.

+The manual describes a reset input to the EZ-CUBE, which I've left disconnected without noticing any issues, however pin 23 (which drives the indicator LED through a transistor) is labelled `RESOUT` so I suppose that's where it could be connected if required.

 ## Debug Interface Security
 Microcontrollers usually support some amount of security on their debug